 The farm is currently home to a cluster of farm enterprises.

-A 4-acre market garden established under the umbrella of Stroud Community Agriculture (SCA).
-This allows new growers to develop their skills with the support of SCA.
-There is a polytunnel and small greenhouse to assist with the growing of Mediterranean vegetables and raising seedlings.
-Kit Whitney has been a “starter farmer” at the site for three years.
+Now home to “Nell’s Patch”, this is a 4-acre market garden established under the umbrella of Stroud Community Agriculture (SCA).
+It allows new growers to develop their skills with the support of SCA.
+There is a polytunnel and small greenhouse to assist with growing vegetables and raising seedlings.

 Visiting Oakbrook farm